Pharmacy Services for Employees

 Penn State employees enrolled in the PPO Insurance Plan pay only a 20 percent co-insurance on 90-day supplies of many popular maintenance drugs (a cost savings of nearly 30 percent vs. 30-day retail pricing).
 90-day supplies are also available with the PPO Savings Plan and alternate insurance--please inquire for pricing.

-Maintenance medication refills will be filled within 2 days.
+Maintenance medication refills will be filled within 2 business days.

 Generic drugs will be substituted for brand-name drugs.
 A generic drug is one that meets the same FDA standards for safety as a brand name drug, is therapeutically equivalent to a brand name drug, and has the same active ingredients in the same amounts.
 Using generic medications, when available helps you minimize out-of-pocket expenses.

-Pharmacy services can be paid by cash, check, or credit card.
+Pharmacy services can be paid by cash, check, credit card, or LionCash.
 Pharmacy patrons may also set up a charge account with the University Health Services Pharmacy and pay off their billing statements monthly.